-Realizing that his army was small and had only meager provisions, Houston slowly retreated to the east throughout the month of March.
+Houston slowly retreated to the east throughout March, realizing that his army was small and had only meager provisions.
 He spent the end of March and the beginning of April training recruits into a semblance of a disciplined army.
 By April 18, Houston began to move strategically when documents captured from a Mexican courier revealed that Santa Anna had isolated himself from most of his troops and only had about 750 men (slightly smaller than Houston’s 820 men).
-The intercepted documents also revealed that Santa Anna planned to move east in pursuit of interim Texas President David G. Burnet and other Texas government officials.
-These officials had avoided Santa Anna in Harrisburg (a no longer extant town about 11 miles west of the San Jacinto Battleground).
+The intercepted documents also revealed that Santa Anna planned to move east to pursue interim Texas President David G. Burnet and other Texas government officials.
+These officials had avoided Santa Anna in Harrisburg (an extinct town about 11 miles west of the San Jacinto Battleground).

-On April 20, 1836, as expected, Santa Anna took his position where the San Jacinto River joins Buffalo Bayou, setting up camp in a position slightly south and east of Houston’s forces.
+As expected, on April 20, 1836, Santa Anna took his position where the San Jacinto River joined Buffalo Bayou, setting up camp in a position slightly south and east of Houston’s forces.
 On the morning of April 21, Santa Anna’s forces swelled from 600 men to 1,200 men as his brother-in-law’s forces joined his troops as reinforcements by crossing the bridge over the Brazos River.
 Santa Anna had expected Houston to attack on the morning of the 21st, and when he did not, permitted his now numerous Mexican troops to relax, eat, and sleep.

 Source: National Park Service